Queen Elizabeth Olympic Park: Design

 The park was designed by the EDAW Consortium (including EDAW, Allies and Morrison and Buro Happold), working with Arup and WS Atkins.
 Detailed landscape architecture was by LDA Design in conjunction with Hargreaves Associates.
+Planting design for the parklands and gardens was developed by Professors Nigel Dunnett and James Hitchmough of the University of Sheffield, together with garden designer Sarah Price, who created large-scale naturalistic and perennial meadow schemes that became a major feature of the park.
 LDA design contracted Wallace Whittle to carry out various aspects of the M+E Building services design.
 The NHBC carried out the Sustainability assessments.
 The park was illuminated with a lighting scheme designed by Speirs + Major.

 London's Olympic and Paralympic bid proposed that there would be four indoor arenas in the park in addition to the main venues, but the revised master plan published in 2006 reduced this to three, with the volleyball events moved to the Earls Court Exhibition Centre.
 The fencing arena was also cancelled, with the fencing events taking place at ExCeL London.
 The remaining indoor arenas are the Basketball Arena and the Copper Box, in addition to the Water Polo Arena, the Aquatics Centre, and the Velopark.
 The final design of the park was approved by the Olympic Delivery Authority and its planning-decisions committee.